 What you’ll need for your camper van solar panel kit:

-These will set you up with a 12V solar panel kit using just a Goal Zero and a solar panel for vans in this super easy camper van solar kit setup.
+These will set you up with a 12V solar panel kit using just a Goal Zero or Jackery and a solar panel for vans in this super easy camper van solar kit setup.

 Step 1: How much electricity do you need?